Apple Pie Recipe with the Best Filling (VIDEO)

 Roll second crust into an 11" round and cut into 10 even thickness strips using a pizza cutter.
 Arrange strips in a woven lattice pattern over the top (see video tutorial).
 Beat together 1 egg and 1 Tbsp water and brush the top with egg mixture.

-Bake at 425˚F for 15 minutes.
-Reduce the heat to 350˚F and continue baking another 45 minutes or until apples are soft and filling is bubbling through the vents.
-Rest at room temp 1 hour before serving.
+Bake at 425˚F in the center of the oven for 15 minutes.
+Reduce the heat to 350˚F and continue baking another 45 minutes or until apples are soft and filling is bubbling through the vents.* Rest at room temp 1 hour before serving.

 If you make this recipe, I’d love to see pics of your creations on Instagram, Facebook and Twitter!
 Hashtag them #natashaskitchen